 - Palenque – My favorite Mayan ruin site in the state of Chiapas

-If you visit Mexico’s Yucatan Peninsula, make sure to take a dip in one of cenotes, water-filled caverns.
+If you visit Mexico’s Yucatan Peninsula, don’t forget to take a dip in one of cenotes, water-filled caverns.

-While some of the cenotes are open and above the ground, others are completely underground with many stalactites and stalagmites.
+While some of the cenotes are above the ground, others are underground with many stalactites and stalagmites.
 Many of Mexico’s cenotes have options for snorkeling, and some even offer diving, like Cenote Dos Ojos near Tulum.

 Swimming in Mexico’s cenotes is a unique experience that you will not get anywhere else in the world.

-MEXICO TIPS: Every cenote has an entrance fee that has to be paid in cash, so bring some pesos with you.
+GOOD TO KNOW: Most cenotes in Mexico have entrance fees that have to be paid in cash.
 Many of them also offer lockers and snorkeling equipment for a small fee.

 Most Mexican people are friendly and willing to help, especially when they see that you are a foreigner visiting their country.

-Yes, they might be pitching tours or trying to sell you stuff but besides this seemingly pushy attitude, they are nice and will answer any question you have.
+They might be pitching tours or trying to sell you souvenirs, but besides this pushy attitude, they are nice and will answer any question you have.

 Make sure to show good manners though.